eyeofparadox/eyeofparadox.github.io/content/posts/2008/10/the-absolute-truth/index.md

 tags:
   - "truth"
 ---
 The best representation of a thing is the thing itself and yet there are things that we experience great difficulty recognizing in their true form.

 The truth is one of those things.

-In speaking of the truth, what we have is a word--and as a representation of a thing, a word provides a label for a concept that is meaningless without an accurate understanding of what the concept represents.
+In speaking of the truth, what we have is a word---and as a representation of a thing, a word provides a label for a concept that is meaningless without an accurate understanding of what the concept represents.

 Understanding the true meaning of truth is a challenge because it calls upon itself for validation, which is a logical fallacy.
 Or is it?